 - premenstrual dysphoric disorder (PMDD)

 Sertraline is also used to treat OCD in children ages 6 to 17.
-Sertraline is the generic form of the brand-name medication Zoloft.

-Sertraline is available as an oral tablet or an oral solution.
+Sertraline is available as an oral tablet or an oral solution. (“Oral” means that you take the drug by swallowing it.)

-Note: For more details on sertraline, see this in-depth article.
+For more details on sertraline, see this in-depth article.

 The price you pay for sertraline can vary.
 Your cost may depend on your treatment plan, your insurance coverage, and the pharmacy you use.